Visual radio: Platform components

 The Visual Radio concept was created by Nokia and the platform was originally offered to radio stations and operators globally by HP.
 Since October 2007, Nokia has been collaborating with RCS Inc., of New York, whose Selector music scheduling system is used by thousands of radio stations around the world.
 RCS produces the second-generation version of the Visual Radio platform and also markets a similar product for the Internet (and most other digital platforms) under the RCS RadioShow brand.

 The interactive visual channel is produced by the radio station.
 Interactivity options include quizzes, messaging, content download, commerce, etc.

 Stations

 Kiss FM (Finland) (now defunct) was the first radio station that started using Visual Radio.
-Other stations supporting Visual Radio included the UK's GWR Bristol, GWR Bath, Virgin Radio (now Absolute Radio), The Voice in Helsinki, Mediacorp stations in Singapore, Radio Mirchi station in New Delhi India, and Los 40 Principales in Spain.
+Other stations supporting Visual Radio included the UK's GWR Bristol, GWR Bath, Virgin Radio (now Absolute Radio), The Voice in Helsinki, Mediacorp stations in Singapore, Qmusic and Radio 538 (TV 538) in the Netherlands, Radio Mirchi station in New Delhi India, and Los 40 Principales in Spain.
 RAI has done test transmissions with Visual radio in some selected areas.
-In Belgium Radio Contact Radio Contact Vision) and Q-music support Visual Radio as a TVTV statio not and they also transmit Visual Radio on the internet.
+In Belgium Radio Contact (Radio Contact Vision) and Q-music support Visual Radio as a TVTV statio not and they also transmit Visual Radio on the internet.